MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/extended-eye-tracking-native.md

 When receiving an `EyeGazeTracker` instance, the application must first open it by calling the `OpenAsync()` method.
 It can then query for the tracker capabilities if needed.
 The `OpenAsync()` method takes a boolean parameter; this indicates if the application needs to access features not belonging to standard eye tracking, such as individual eye gaze vectors or changing the tracker's framerate.

 Combined gaze is a mandatory feature supported by all eye gaze trackers.
 Other features, such as access to individual gaze, are optional and might be supported or not depending on the tracker and its driver.
-For these optional features, the `EyeGazeTracker` class exposes a property indicating if the feature is supported. e.g. `AreLeftAndRightGazesSupported` property to indicate whether individual eye gaze info is supported by the device.
+For these optional features, the `EyeGazeTracker` class exposes a property indicating if the feature is supported--for example, the  `AreLeftAndRightGazesSupported` property, which indicates whether individual eye gaze info is supported by the device.

 All spatial information exposed by eye gaze tracker is published related to a the tracker itself, which is identified by a **Dynamic Node ID**.
-Using the nodeId to obtain a `SpatialCoordinateSystem` with WinRT APIs could transform the coordinates of gaze data into other coordinate system.
+Using the nodeId to obtain a `SpatialCoordinateSystem` with WinRT APIs could transform the coordinates of gaze data into another coordinate system.

 ```C#
 private async void _watcher_EyeGazeTrackerAdded(object sender, EyeGazeTracker e)